TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ExtensionArchitecture/Tutorials/Tea/Index.rst

 ..  attention::
     The example extension tea should not be used as a kickstarter or template for your own extension.
-It is simply an example to be studied and copied from.
+It is an example to be studied and copied from.

 Steps in this tutorial: